JoelGRod/Design-Patterns---Java/README.md

     * The Factory Method Pattern: Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.
         * Principles:
             * Depend upon abstractions.
 Do not depend upon concrete classes.
+        * Notes:
+            * Is used for create one product.
     * The Abstract Factory Pattern: Provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+        * Notes:
+            * Is used to create famuly of products.

 ## Getting Started